 Wells Fargo Platinum card review

 Unlike most things we do at Million Miles Secrets, the Wells Fargo Platinum card isn’t geared toward travel rewards or earning points and miles.
+(Card is no longer available).
 Instead, think of this card as a finance tool that helps you consolidate your debt and ease the payoff process.

 It’s always a good idea to keep your wallet equipped with a wide variety of cards, and the Wells Fargo Platinum might be a good one to add to your money-managing arsenal.